This post may contain affiliate links, click here to learn more.

 Also, most students can find a better use of the money you have to fork out to get this one, which is quite a lot.

 That is why I don’t recommend this for the average med student.
-However, If you enjoy, heavy, in-depth textbooks, you should definitely check it out on Amazon by pressing this link.
+However, If you enjoy, heavy, in-depth textbooks, you should definitely check it out on Amazon.

 Similar to Lippincotts, The BRS review book series from Wolters Kluwer is a student favorite.